tatiniG/WSoC-TestRepo1/README.md

 Welcome to WSoC, an initiative by the Open Source Community at VIT-AP.\
 In case, you wish to learn more about WSoC, please redirect yourself to the [website](https://www.wsocbyosc.com).

-## Projects that will be worked on by the teams
-### @vijay - WSoC2001

-### OSCHub - WSoC2002
-  - Developing a centralized hub for all OSC events, with the integration of registering for events, checking in, and attending them on the website.
-  - For admins of the website, they are allowed to manages events and live streams, upload documentation for the specific event, and to check into the attendance sheets for each of the sessions.

 ## Details on how to apply for shortlisting
   - One must create a new branch to work on, seperate from the master branch.
   - After cloning the project to their system, thye must work on either the frontend or the backend challenges, depending on whatever area they wish to focus on.